MyPureCloud/developer-center-blog/source/2019-09-06-beertender-chatbot/index.html.md

 3. Click "Save"

-### Part 5 - Testing the Chatbot with PureCloud Developer Tools
+### Part 5 - Testing the Chatbot with Genesys Cloud Developer Tools

-To test out your chatbot experience before deploying it to your website you can use the PureCloud Developer Center Tools at [Developer-Tools Webchat](https://developer.mypurecloud.com/developer-tools/#/webchat)
+To test out your chatbot experience before deploying it to your website you can use the Genesys Cloud Developer Center Tools at [Developer-Tools Webchat](https://developer.mypurecloud.com/developer-tools/#/webchat)

 ![Testing bot with Dev Tools](beerbot_devtools.png)